apb7/2048/README.md

 # 2048
-Simple script to get a relatively high score in 2048!
+Simple script to have a relatively high score in 2048!
 Click [here][gm] for the game!

 ### Requirements: